 Currently starring as key character Tyler Locke in the supernatural Netflix series Locke & Key, Connor has proven he has what it takes to play diverse, norm-challenging roles, on both the small screen and big.

-Antonino Tati chats with the talented young actor about television’s abuse of youth, the perils of ‘child star syndrome’, his thoughts on Australia, and the art of acting.
+Antonino Tati chats with the talented actor about television’s abuse of youth, the perils of ‘child star syndrome’, his thoughts on Australia, and the art of acting.

 Hi Connor.
 Tell us a little about your history in TV.

 I started acting when I was 11 so it’s been a decade and a half now.
 I was always interested in drama and film when I was younger, and I had friends of friends of friends who were in commercial production so I enlisted my Mom to help me get an agent.
 I did a couple of commercials, like for KFC; a play or two; and some early dramas on TV.

 When I was 13, I got the lead part in the Australian series The Saddle Club.
 So I went to Australia for a year and worked there.
 Then I focused on school and later auditioned for the pilot of Falling Skies.

 I’m intrigued to know what your experience in Australia was like.

 We shot, for the most part, in a place called Daylesford, which is about an hour and a half north of Melbourne.
 I spent the vast majority of my time in rural Victoria.
 I was working pretty constantly but spent my weekends in Melbourne.
 I saw a few other places, too: we went to Ayers Rock, to Sydney, and to the Great Barrier Reef.
 So we got a little touring in.
 I wish I’d had more free time to see more though…

 With actors who started out an early age, a lot of people may assume you had a ‘Momager’ constantly by your side, pushing you to succeed.
 Was that ever the case?